Family Movement

 The Family Movement, also known in the past as the Parent Movement, is an arm of the disability rights movement, a larger social movement.
 The Family Movement advocates for the economic and social rights of family members with a disability.
 Key elements include: social inclusion; active participation; a life of meaning; safety; economic security; accessibility and self-determination.
-The family movement has been critical in closing institutions and other segregated facilities; promoting inclusive education; reforming adult guardianship to the current supported decisionmaking; increasing access to health care; developing real jobs; fighting stereotypes and reducing discrimination.
+The family movement has been critical in closing institutions and other segregated facilities; promoting inclusive education; reforming adult guardianship to the current supported decision-making; increasing access to health care; developing real jobs; fighting stereotypes and reducing discrimination.